 My 5 mnth old's dr prescribed amoxicillin for what seems like a cold.
 He didn't diagnose her with anything, he said just incase.
 Is its necessary?

 No: Colds are viral illnesses that should not be treated with antibiotics that are used for bacterial infections.
 There is an international initiative to prevent the inappropriate use of antibiotics such as what you describe.
-If your facts are accurate and complete I would recommend you get a different pediatrician for your baby. ...Read more
+If your facts are accurate and complete i would recommend you get a different pediatrician for your baby. ...Read more

 Amoxicillin reaction: It is possible you are allergic to the medication.
 Stop taking it and inform the doctor who prescribed it that you are having these symptoms. ...Read more

 Hi, My 5 year old was prescribed to take 11ml of amoxicillin twice a day(400mg/5ml).
-He is 43 lbs and I feel like that's too much.
+He is 43 lbs and i feel like thats too much.